 Businesses must always prioritise acquiring the best talent possible.
 After all, a bad hire costs at least 30% of the employee’s first-year earning, a costly mistake.
 If your reputation is stopping the best talent from applying to your business, you might not even realise how your business is suffering.

-2) It will help you promote your business through customer advocates
+2) It helps you promote your business through customer advocates

 A customer advocacy strategy can be implemented as part of any company’s overall marketing strategy but it's often ignored by most companies.
 Customer advocacy leverages loyal customers as brand ambassadors in order to manage your own business’s reputation via existing customers.